St1ngLeR/CDScriptManager/README.md

 ### Main variables
 In order for information about scripts to be conveniently displayed in managers, the CDScript language introduces the main variables that are read by the manager when selecting a script from the list of scripts.
 There are only 6 main variables and the beginning of their names are marked with a "~" character: `~cdscript_name`, `~cdscript_version`, `~cdscript_description`, `~cdscript_author`, `~cdscript_website`, `~cdscript_email`.

-These variables do not need to be represented, because their purpose is indicated directly in their name.
+These variables don't need to be represented, because their purpose is indicated directly in their name.
 In any case, despite the fact that these variables are the main ones, they are not necessary for the script to work.
 They are needed exclusively for display in CDSM.
 If any of these main variables are not written in the script, the manager show it as "(unknown)".
 ### Script body
 To create a script body, like creating a function in C#, you need to set a header `script (your_script_body_name)` and limit the body with curly brackets.
 Tabulation is not important here, but it is recommended to use it for a beautiful look.
 Example:
 ```